JarLowrey/GodotWeapons/README.md

 ## Weapon Plugin for Godot

-Weapon bootstrapping in Godot 3.1.
+Weapon bootstrapping in Godot 3.1, written in GDScript.

 ### What is a weapon?